 - Create diffusion layers on top of your plants.
 This way, they won’t be directly exposed to direct sunlight or fluorescent lights.

 2. Let the Soil Breathe and Drain

 Something else that you need to know about cultivating cannabis at home is to allow the soil to breathe and drain.
 You can do this by setting up a grow tent, which will allow you to control the humidity levels and prevent mould from forming in your soil.

 Also, ensure that you don’t over-water your plants since this can cause the roots of your cannabis plant to rot.
 A good rule of thumb is to only water once every two weeks if it’s an outdoor garden.
-Also, make sure that enough sunlight reaches through the canopy of leaves, so they don’t get too much water at once.
+Also, ensure enough sunlight reaches through the canopy of leaves so they don’t get too much water at once.

 3. Grow New Plants from Cuttings

 Growing cannabis from seed is a great way to start growing.
 However, if you’re looking to take your plants to the next level, it’s time to consider cloning.
 Cannabis clones come in all shapes and sizes, but they all have one thing in common; they produce a clone of your original plant.